(Click photos to enlarge)

 If you already have a dog at home, we will contact your current veterinarian, referenced on your application.
 We will contact your landlord or other references as well.

-An Adoption Team volunteer will schedule a Home Visit.
+An Adoption Representative will schedule a Home Visit.
 They may bring a greyhound so you can meet one.
 We require every family member living at home to be present, as well as all pets.
 Your greyhound adoption will impact everyone’s life.
 We also ask that BEFORE YOUR HOME VISIT, you must read our own Adoption Handbook.
 This is how we can maximize the home visit to ensure a more successful adoption.
 You may download it here: